 • Switching the speed to low, alternate adding in the sifted powdered sugar and half and half a little at a time until completely blended.

-4 cups Powdered Sugar, 4 tablespoon Half and Half
+4 cups Powdered Sugar, 4 tbsp Half and Half

 • Add in the maple flavored extract and switch the mixer speed to high to beat into a whipped frosting for 3-4 minutes.